 - Strong preference is given to students who have not previously held a Fulbright grant.
-Students who held an English Teaching Assistantship may apply for a study/research grant, provided that two years have elapsed.

 Tenure and Stipend

-The stipend includes the following:
+The stipend includes:

-- Round-trip transportation to the host country
+- Roundtrip transportation to the host country

 - Accident and sickness health benefits